majunze2001/majunze2001.github.io/_teaching/2023-fall-202-tutor.md

 location: "New York, NY"
 ---

-- Held weekly office hours to assist students with lab assignments and conceptual questions; graded homework assignments, labs, and exams.
+- Held weekly office hours to assist students with lab assignments and conceptual questions; graded homework assignments and labs.
 - Prepared and led recitations to walk students through lab structures and help fill up background gaps.